lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     FROM dp03_catalogs_10yr.SSSource
     WHERE ssObjectId = -735085100561880491

 5.2.
-Plot the heliocentric Z distance as a function of heliocentic X distance by clicking on the "plot setings" icon and selecting ``heliocenticZ`` for y and ``heliocentricY`` for x.
+Plot the heliocentric Z distance as a function of heliocentic X distance by clicking on the "plot setings" icon and selecting ``heliocenticZ`` for y and ``heliocentricX`` for x.
 Note that the object moves relatively slowly in heliocentric coordinate X (as well as in Y), covering only a few au in 10 years.
 This is expected given its distance from the Sun, which you saw in Step 3.
 Now observe that the object's trajectory is not constant in Z - and that means that its orbit is not in the plane of the Ecliptic.
-You can also plot the ``topocentricX`` vs. ``heliocentricX`` where you can clearly see the effect of position of the TNO on the sky as a result of Earth's orbital motion.
+Next, plot the ``topocentricX`` vs. ``heliocentricX`` where you can clearly see the effect of position of the TNO on the sky as a result of Earth's orbital motion.

  .. figure:: /_static/portal_tut03_step05a.png
     :name: portal_tut03_step05a